Note: Only beta.12 (and newer) works. Any older version can’t connect to the Signal servers!

 There are nightly builds (in form of RPM) available on Gitlab.
 Nighlies eat batteries for breakfast, break up with your girlfriend, and use magic to turn phones into bricks.
 If you want to use them, please come and chat on Matrix or IRC.
 Whenever there is a version that makes sense, and has a low probability of tearing apart the very fabric of the universe, it’ll be here on Open Repos!

-Thanks for the support, feel free to buy me a coffee!
+Thanks for the support, feel free to buy us a coffee!
 Liberapay allows for donations via PayPal or credit card.
-While I do appreciate the donations, please consider matching your donation towards Signal themselves.
-They need it more than I do, now more than ever!
+While we do appreciate the donations, please do match your donation towards Signal themselves.
 Also consider donating to Weblate, because they provide their translation hosting service to us and many other SailfishOS applications at no cost!

 The original Whisperfish 0.5.0, by Andrew, was released under GPLv3+.
 Since we are using the upstream code of Signal themselves, partly licensed under AGPLv3+, the whole of Whisperfish 0.6.0 falls under AGPLv3+.